inhibitor1217/extended-enum/website/docs/advanced-usages/override.md

 Priority.Medium.is(200); // true
 ```

 However, in some cases, you would want other values to be regarded as a valid primitive for this enum.
-In the above case, `Priority` enum is defined using number primitives, `100`, `200`, `300`.

-- What if the priority should be defined using number ranges, `[0, 100], [101, 200], [201, 300]`?
+- What if the priority should be defined by ranges, `[0, 100], [101, 200], [201, 300]`?
-- What if string values `"low", "medium", "high"` should be parsed into `Priority` enum?
+- What if string values `"low", "medium", "high"` should be also parsed to `Priority` enum?

 ```ts
 Priority.High.is(250); // expected: true